 La Poule au Pot231 Ebury St., Belgravia | +44.20.7730.7763

 This idyllic little French restaurant in Chelsea is well documented as one of the most romantic restaurants in London.
 The décor is French countryside without being cheesy, complete with candlelit nooks, dried flowers, and cluttered wall decorations.
 The classic French fare (ratatouille, coq au vin) lives up to the ambience.
 The chocolate mousse is not to be missed.

 Like the luxurious apartment on the top floor of the hotel, the bar at The Connaught was designed by the late David Collins.
 The art deco interior with its black marble floor, long mirrors, and custom-made leather chairs is a testament to his sophisticated taste.
 Order a martini, and a server will roll over an old-fashioned cart (the "martini trolley") so you can pick from custom flavors like cardamom, ginger, or grapefruit for your drink.
 Trust us, it's a memorable experience.

 Taqueria141-145 Westbourne Grove, Notting Hill | +44.20.7229.4734

-Mexican friends living abroad have proudly declared Taqueria as the best Mexican restaurant in London.
+Mexican friends living abroad have proudly declared Taqueria the best Mexican restaurant in London.
 This bustling Notting Hill establishment offers excellent comida corrida, which isn't easy to find in England.
-The tacos and antojitos are fresh and authentic, and you can even buy their salsas, spices and tortillas to take home for your own taco night.
-Dropping in is easy; though it’s always full, the tables move quickly.
+The tacos and antojitos are fresh and authentic, and you can even buy the salsas, spices, and tortillas to take home for your own taco night.
+Dropping in is easy; though it’s always full, the tables turn over quickly.

 The Anchor & Hope36 The Cut, Lambeth | +44.20.7928.9898